deta/cloud-docs/docs/HTTP.md

 Bad requests occur in the following cases:
 - if a query is made on the `key`
-- if a query does not have the right format
+- if a query is not of the right format
+- if `limit` is provided in the request and is less than 1

 </TabItem>
 </Tabs>